MikeTaylor/scottkit/manual/reference.md

 to move south back to the first room - but the system does not enforce this, making it possible to create complex mazes.

-Each room in a `sac` file is identified by a unique name - typically short, and made up of alphanumerics, possibly with underscores, although the only restriction enforced is that it may not contain any whitespace characters (space, tab, *etc.*)
+Each room in a ScottKit file is identified by a unique name - typically short, and made up of alphanumerics, possibly with underscores, although the only restriction enforced is that it may not contain any whitespace characters (space, tab, *etc.*)